Skip to main content

 • Maria has been interested in healthcare since she was a child, but her decision to pursue nursing was solidified when she helped care for her grandmother during her battle with cancer.
 She realized she wanted to be the kind of nurse who could provide not only medical care but also emotional support to patients and their families during difficult times.

 • Raj volunteered at a local clinic where he helped conduct health screenings in underserved communities.
-This experience showed him the critical role nurses play in community health and inspired him to pursue nursing, with the goal of working in public health to improve access to care in similar communities.
+This experience showed him the critical role nurses play in community health and inspired him to pursue nursing, to work in public health to improve access to care in similar communities.

 • Olivia worked as a lifeguard in high school, where she had to respond to emergencies and provide first aid.
 This experience, combined with her love for science, made her realize that nursing would allow her to combine her passion for helping others with her interest in biology and anatomy.